sunil-57/collegetutorial/README.md

 **Verify Classpath**

 Once the server runtime libraries are added to your classpath, you should be able to access the required classes (such as HttpServlet, ServletException, etc.) from your servlet API in your project.
+Try running the project in the server even though there are some error warnings.

 #### You are now Good To Go.
-Make sure your XAMPP is running and your database is ready to go as well.
+Make sure your XAMPP is running and your database is running as well.

 ### 7. Troubleshooting

-These are some **troubles** that you could mostly likely face.
+These are some **troubles** that you could probably face.
 If there are any other problem that you think needs to be mentioned which will help others, please feel free to add here.

 **7.1 Missing Class Errors**
 - If you are still seeing missing class errors after adding the runtime libraries, ensure the Maven scope for your dependencies is set correctly (e.g., provided).